sillyfrog/aws-eks-fargate-alb-example/helm/README.md

 This can take upwards of 20 minutes.

-Note, this does not appear to delete the ALB, which you can remove manually in the AWS console under `EC2 > Load Balancers`.
+Note, this does not appear to always delete the ALB, which you can remove manually in the AWS console under `EC2 > Load Balancers`.

 # Pod Size and Resource Allocation